 The use of Ayurvedic medicines is common in both adults and children and is increasing in many areas of the world.
 Many traditional medicines in use are derived from medicinal plants, minerals and organic matter.
 This paper will discuss the benefits with use of levodopa and beta-sitosterol.
 The current review focuses on uses of Levodopa and Beta-sitosterol and medicinal plants which contain levodopa and beta-sitosterol.
 Bauhinia racemosa, Canavalia Gladiata, Vigna vexillata contains many phyto-constituents so there is major scope for phyto-constituents analysis of this underutilised plants.

-Shardul S Kulkarni, Ratnakar B Lanjewar and Sunita M Gadegone.
+Shardul S Kulkarni, Ratnakar B Lanjewar, Sunita M Gadegone.
 A review on levodopa and beta-sitosterol and its pharmacological actions in Bauhinia racemosa, Canavalia gladiata, Vigna vexillata medicinal plants.
-Journal of Medicinal Plants Studies.
-2016; 4(4): 259-264.
+J Med Plants Stud 2016;4(4):259-264.